lueschem/edi-pi/README.md

 ### More Information

-For more information please read the [edi documentation](https://docs.get-edi.io) and [this blog post](https://www.get-edi.io/A-new-Approach-to-Operating-System-Image-Generation/).
+For more information about this setup please read the [edi documentation](https://docs.get-edi.io) and [this blog post](https://www.get-edi.io/A-new-Approach-to-Operating-System-Image-Generation/).

 For details about the Mender based robust update integration please refer to this